 Accounts receivable are recorded at original invoice amount less an allowance for uncollectible accounts that management believes will be adequate to absorb estimated losses on existing balances.
 Management estimates the allowance based on collectability of accounts receivable and prior bad debt experience.
 Accounts receivable balances are written off upon management's determination that such accounts are uncollectible.
-Recoveries of accounts receivable previously written off are recorded when received.
-Management believes that credit risks on accounts receivable will not be material to the financial position of the Company or results of operations at March 31, 2012 and December 31, 2011, the allowance for doubtful accounts was \$746,128 and \$486,285, respectively.
+Recoveries of accounts receivable previously written off are recorded as bad debt recoveries when received.
+The allowance for doubtful accounts was \$910,378 and \$486,285 as of June 30, 2012 and December 31, 2011, respectively.